The 100 Greatest Memes Ever, Ranked

 The History Channel anticipated the internet's brazen race for eyeballs at all costs, thanks to a comedically liberal interpretation of the word “history.”
 Eventually, things got so bad that this dude became an "expert" on historic events that, contrary to what you learned in school, were carried out by ALIENS.
 So, whenever you need an explanation for a difficult question, use this macro and all will be revealed.

 For Tom Cruise's career, there is Before the Couch-Jumping, when no one questioned the biggest movie star in Hollywood, and After the Couch-Jumping, when his mere presence raises an eyebrow.
-The profession of love for his wife Katie Holmes raised the scrutiny over the Church of Scientology and, well, the rest is history.
-Meanwhile, 12 years later, the internet is still meme-ing this brazen display of love.
+The profession of love for his then-wife Katie Holmes raised the scrutiny over the Church of Scientology and, well, the rest is history.
+Meanwhile, over 15 years later, the internet is still meme-ing this brazen display of love.

 71. Ceiling Cat